scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added a command to make two lines parallel

 -   21-Oct-2001
-    -   FontForge could crash when autohinting a diagonal hint.
+    -   websharpstudios could crash when autohinting a diagonal hint.

 -   20-Oct-2001
-    -   FontForge generated awful instructions (hints) for truetype characters.
+    -   websharpstudios generated awful instructions (hints) for truetype characters.
 I've fixed some of the more egregious problems (I hope).
          In particular: